perfect-derm/perfect-derm/README.md

 ```

 # License
-Our done code is on MIT license
+Our done code is on MIT license.

 Data (Images, Text etx) are prioprietary or have they own license ( but you don't even need them :) )